jguegant/tech.blog/content/C++/meta-crush-saga.md

 It boils down to the fact that **constexpr functions** MUST be usable for both runtime or compile-time computations.
 Allowing **constexpr parameters** would discard the possibility to use them at runtime.

 Thanksfully, there is a way to mitigate that issue.
-Instead of accepting the value as a normal function parameter, you can encapsulate that value into a type:
+Instead of accepting the value as a normal function parameter, you can encapsulate that value into a type and pass that type as a template parameter:

     :::c++
-    template <class GameString>
+    template <class GameStringType>
-    constexpr auto parse_board(GameString&&) {
+    constexpr auto parse_board(GameStringType&&) {
-        std::array<CellType, parse_board_size(GameString::value())> board{};
+        std::array<CellType, parse_board_size(GameStringType::value())> board{};
         // ...
     }